burdiuz/js-dot-notation-path-to-string/README.md

-# Dot notation Path to String
+# Path Sequence to String